donhenton/marvel-server/README.md

 You will also need to set up a local mongodb instance, and configure the connection url in the development.js file

-### Users and Mongo data
-* models/code/run.js is a utility for creating users
-* for right now entries into the morgueFiles collection must be manually entered
-* collections are users and morgueFiles
-* see models/mongo_data.zip for examples

 ### Starting the Server